thomastech/CAN2Cluster/README.md

 * Jan-08-2019: Received Instrument Cluster.
 CAN-Bus control working with Analyzer Tool.
 * Jan-21-2019: CAN-Bus Test Software Video Demo now available.
 See Video Demo section below.
 * Feb-01-2019: Gauge animation functions completed.
-* **Feb-12-2019: Project complete.
-All Features are Working.**
+* Feb-12-2019: Project complete.
+All Features are Working.
+* **Feb-18-2019: Estimated date for posting Arduino Software source files.**

 ### Notes & Comments
 CAN2Cluster is a interactive desktop display that is best described as a car lover's art piece.
-It uses a 2009 Ford Mustang instrument cluster that has a two channel CAN-Bus communication port for control.
-Based on popular Arduino hardware, the CAN-Bus is used to animate the instrument cluster's gauges and warning lights.
+It uses a Ford Mustang instrument cluster that has a two channel CAN-Bus communication port for control.
+Low cost Arduino hardware with CAN-Bus is used to animate the instrument cluster's gauges and warning lights.

 There's some interesting features too.
-An MP3 Audio Player is used to create the sounds of a rev'ing V8 motor that is synced to the gauges and indicators.
+An MP3 Audio Player is used to create the sounds of a revving V8 motor that is synced to the dashboard's gauges and indicator lights.
 For realism, an automobile ignition key is used to "start" the engine.
 There's also a hand-held IR remote that can control a dozen different functions.
 Plus serial terminal host access allows the user to manually control the gauges and indicators.

-The code could be adapted for a variety of applications, For example:
+The Arduino code could be adapted for a variety of applications.
+For example:
 - Automobile Instrument Cluster Tester.
 - Animated dashboard display for education, art, or entertainment.
 - Dashboard for Race Gaming Cockpit.